 Validator 5 has a Master of Science in Education and teaches at Linden Elementary in Oak Ridge, Tennessee.
-She has eight years of teaching experience and five years of using in the classroom.
+She has eight years of teaching experience and five years of using DreamBox in the classroom.
 Keck has been recognized by DreamBox as a power user and by the district for her consistent high average student growth within the program.
-Keck is not a current user of .
+Keck is not a current user of DreamBox.